Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Additional Results with TSED

 \section{Additional Results with TSED}

 We provide additional quantitative results using TSED in Figures \ref{fig:tsed_sweep_real}, \ref{fig:tsed_sweep_orbit}, \ref{fig:tsed_sweep_spin}, and \ref{fig:tsed_sweep_hop} for images generated using in-distribution trajectories, and the orbit, spin, hop out-of-distribution trajectories, respectively.
-Sequences using in-distribution trajectories consist of 21 frames, while sequences on our custom trajectories consist of 10 frames.
 We sweep across a range of values for both $T_\textbf{error}$ and $T_\textbf{matches}$.
 Pairs of images with less than $T_\textbf{matches}$ SIFT \cite{lowe1999object} matches, or a median SED \cite{hartley2003multiple} lower than $T_\textbf{error}$, are considered not consistent.
 In all trajectory types, GeoGPT \cite{rombach2021geometry} is the most affected by $T_\textbf{matches}$ due to a lack of photometric consistency, which leads to a low number of SIFT correspondences.
 The TSED for both variants of Lookout \cite{ren2022look} do not vary as severely as GeoGPT with respect to $T_\textbf{matches}$.
 Image pairs generated with our method tend to yield more SIFT matches, and are mainly affected by $T_\textbf{error}$.
 The quantitative TSED results in the main paper were evaluated at $T_\textbf{matches}=10$, but these extended results show that our method yields higher TSED scores, remains consistent over a range of $T_\textbf{matches}$ values, in all cases.

-To provide a better intuition on how symmetric epipolar distance (SED) \cite{hartley2003multiple} provides a measure of consistency, we provide an interactive demo on our project page at \webpage, under the \textbf{Visualization of SED} section.
+To provide a better intuition on how symmetric epipolar distance (SED) \cite{hartley2003multiple} provides a measure of consistency, we provide an interactive demo on our project page, \webpage, under the \textbf{Visualization of SED} section.
 The demo visualizes how SED varies in response to the positions of two correspondences in a pair of views with known relative camera geometry.
 Each point creates an epipolar line on the opposite image, and the minimal distance line between a point and a line on the same image is shown.